frankhuettner/www.newsvendor.games/_pages/teacher.md

 In Pluto, open `newsvendor/debrief/game_results.jl`.

 - At the beginning, it tells you the location for where to store the TOML-files submitted by your students.
 (You might need to click on the <kbd>Reload</kbd> button after adding your own data before you can select your class.)
-- Alternatively, you can work with two example data sets.
+- Alternatively, you can work with two example data sets, which come with the repository.

 You will now see the results of the play.
 In order to download a figure as a PNG file for your slides, use the camera button in the menue of the figure.
 For a better image resolution, make a screenshots with your computer.